MicrosoftDocs/fabric-docs/docs/real-time-intelligence/kusto-query-set.md

 ## Interact with databases using the connection pane

-The connection pane allows you to browse and switch between your databases.
-The connection pane shows a break down of Tables, Materialized View, Shortcuts and Functions included in the selected database.
+The connection pane allows you to browse and switch between the databases connected to the queryset.
+Under **Database** in the connection pane, select **V** to expand the database connections menu.
+Select the database you want to explore.
+The connection pane shows a breakdown of Tables, Materialized View, Shortcuts and Functions included in the selected database.

 In the connection pane, you can explore what items is included in each section.
-To open the action menu, hover over the item and select the elipse.
+To open the action menu, hover over the item and select the elipses.
 The menu gives options to **Refresh data**, **View data profile**, **Insert** to create a script and paste it in to the query editor, or **Delete**.
 Different actions are available for different types of items.

 ## Write a query